 - Areas with winter snow accumulation and essential water being provided from summer melt.

 - Exposed nunataks and mountain peaks surrounded by permanent ice.

-- Climatic factors (frequency and duration of freeze/thaw cycling, temperature, availability of free water)
+- Climatic factors, e.g. frequency and duration of freeze/thaw cycling, temperature, availability of free water

-Global warming is also expected to profoundly change the circulation in the world’s oceans, of which the Southern Ocean is a key component, due to its role in circumpolar transport of water as part of the global “conveyor belt” circulation.
-Circulation from the Atlantic will be reduced if the sinking of cold water off Greenland is interrupted by icecap meltwaters.
-Similarly, the formation of Antarctic Bottom Water will be reduced if coastal waters around Antarctica become warmer.
-These sinking waters carry oxygen from the surface to ocean’s abyssal depths, so interruption of the flow would be expected to profoundly impact bottom communities.
+Climate change is expected to profoundly change the circulation of the oceans.
+The Southern Ocean is a key part of this system, because of its role in circumpolar transport of water.
+If the sinking of cold water off Greenland is interrupted by icecap meltwaters, circulation from the Atlantic will reduce.
+The formation of Antarctic Bottom Water will also reduce if coastal waters around Antarctica become warmer.
+These sinking waters carry oxygen from the surface to ocean’s abyssal depths.
+Interrupting this flow would profoundly impact bottom communities.